ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 - Fix: Router Plugin - Resolve infinite redirects and browser hanging [#1430](https://github.com/ngxs/store/pull/1430)

 In the `3.5.1` release we provided the fix for the [very old issue](https://github.com/ngxs/store/issues/542), where the Router Plugin didn't restore its state after the `RouterCancel` action was emitted.
 This fix introduced a new bug that was associated with endless redirects and, as a result, browser freeze.
-The above PR resolves both issues, thereby there will no more browser hanging because of infinite redirects.
+The above PR resolves both issues, so there will no more browser hanging because of infinite redirects.

-TODO - Add Details

 ### HMR Plugin